 Volunteer Fire Assistance (VFA)

+Grant applications for the VFA program will be accepted between January 1 and February 15 annually.
+No late submissions will be accepted and grants will be awarded by March 1.
 For 2024, the grant maximum is $7,000 (VFD pays up to $14,000 out of pocket and is reimbursed up to $7,000).

 The VFA program, formerly known as the Rural Community Fire Protection (RCFP) program, allows South Dakota Wildland Fire (SDWF) to provide volunteer fire departments (VFDs) funding through the U.S. Forest Service.
 This funding is used to organize, and equip fire departments in rural areas to prevent and suppress fires.